Anti Fatigue Mat

 Why Standing Fatigue is a Risk in Government & Education Workplaces

-• Standing at information desks
+• Standing at information and circulation desks

 • Teaching or presenting at whiteboards

-• Standing at kiosks or help points
+• Operating kiosks or help points

 • Working at laboratory benches

-• Performing event management roles
+• Event management and enrolment roles

 The Risks

-• Reduced circulation in legs → swelling & discomfort
+• Reduced circulation → swelling & discomfort

 • Spinal compression → low back pain

-• Increased MSD risk
+• Increased MSD risk and micro-errors

-• Loss of focus & productivity
+• Loss of focus and productivity

-Why Anti Fatigue Floor Mats Are an Effective Control
+Why Anti-Fatigue Floor Mats Are an Effective Control

-• Provide cushioned support
+• Provide cushioned support and pressure distribution

 • Encourage subtle weight shifts to stimulate circulation

-• Reduce heel strike forces
+• Reduce heel-strike forces and static loading

-• Promote dynamic standing
+• Promote dynamic standing for longer, more comfortable sessions

 Compliance and WHS Considerations

-Key References:
+Key References

-• Safe Work Australia → Recommends engineering controls (including matting) to reduce standing fatigue risks.
+• Safe Work Australia → Recommends engineering controls (including matting) to reduce standing-fatigue risks.

-• WorkSafe Victoria → Lists anti fatigue mats as a control measure for standing tasks.
+• WorkSafe Victoria → Lists anti-fatigue mats as a control measure for standing tasks.

-• ANSI/BIFMA / ISO 9241-5 → Ergonomic standards reference appropriate floor surfaces.
+• AS/NZS 4442:2018 & ISO 9241-5 → Ergonomics standards referencing posture variation and appropriate floor surfaces.

 Benefits for Government & Education Workplaces